 Richard E. Peeler Art Center

 The building is named for Richard E. Peeler, a 1949 graduate of DePauw.
-Peeler returned to his alma mater in 1958 to teach ceramics, sculpture and photography.
-He retired in 1972, and with his wife and partner, Marj, worked as a full-time potter in Putnam County until his death in 1998.
+Peeler returned to his alma mater in 1958 to teach ceramics, sculpture, and photography.
+Following his retirement from DePauw in 1972, he and his wife Marj became full-time potters at their home and studio in Putnam County until his death in 1998.